geoserver/geoserver.github.io/_posts/2026-06-11-geoserver-3-0-0-released.md

 ## New Documentation

 The long-awaited transition to Markdown documentation has finally arrived.
 Welcome to our new [User Manual](https://docs.geoserver.org/latest/en/user/).
-The older GeoServer 2.x documentation is available at [Docs Archive](https://docs-archive.geoserver.org/) or via the version switcher.
-Please help out by fixing any remaining [small issues](https://docs.geoserver.org/latest/en/docguide/quickfix/) or log an issue for Peter to address.
+The GeoServer 2.x documentation is available using the version switcher at the top of the page.

 <a href="https://docs.geoserver.org/main/en/user/">
   <img src="/img/posts/3.0/user-manual.png" alt="The new user manual" class="screensnap"/>
 </a>

+Please help out by fixing any remaining [small issues](https://docs.geoserver.org/latest/en/docguide/quickfix/) or log an issue for Peter to address.
+The [documentation guide has been updated with Markdown guidance](https://docs.geoserver.org/main/en/docguide/markdown/) complete with visual examples.

 Thanks to Peter Smythe (AfriGIS) and Jody Garnett (GeoCat) for working on this activity which ended up being an incredible amount of work.